 - 20+ Best SEO Tools That Can Change Your Blogging Career

-I recommend to check SEO archives to find other previous articles, guides and tutorials.
+I recommend checking SEO archives to find other previous articles, guides, and tutorials.

 - How to do basic SEO settings on Blogger